nileshparab42/Diabetes-Detection/README.md

 ![Value insertion](https://github.com/nileshparab42/USA-Housing-Selling-Price-Prediction/blob/master/assets/input.png)

-After inserting values for the attribute such as the address of the location, area population, average ihncome, number of rooms, age of the house our flask web app will predict the selling price of the house.
+After inserting values for the attribute such as the Glucose, age, and Blood Pressure our flask web app will predict the whether report indicates the presence of diabetes or not.

 ![Predictions](https://github.com/nileshparab42/USA-Housing-Selling-Price-Prediction/blob/master/assets/output.png)

 ## Installation

-### Get the USA Housing Selling Price Prediction Repository now.
+### Get the Diabetes Detection.

-To download a house price project, you can use the git clone command.
+To download a diabetes detection, you can use the git clone command.
 This command creates a copy of the repository in a new directory on your local machine.
 ```
 git clone https://github.com/nileshparab42/USA-Housing-Selling-Price-Prediction.git
 ```